 At Christ's we have a page for Coronavirus disruptions and applying this year - we recommend reading and then keeping an eye on it.

 School subject advice for English

 Neither we nor the Faculty of English in Cambridge overall have any fixed rules about which other subjects you should have studied, beyond the requirement to study some English Literature at A-level or equivalent.
 At Christ's College, we select each of you on your abilities in English studies alone.
 We are happy to consider students who have taken a "combined" A-level (or equivalent) in English Language and Literature, though if you have the choice between the "combined" A-level and a "single" A-level in English Literature, we would encourage you to choose the "single" A-level.

-All students applying to the University of Cambridge for English Literature must sit a pre-interview admissions assessment called the English Literature Admissions Test (ELAT).
-This will take place in your school, college or local testing centre on 30 October 2019.
+All students applying to the University of Cambridge for English must sit a pre-interview admissions assessment called the English Literature Admissions Test (ELAT).
+This will take place in your school, college or local testing centre on 4 November 2020.
 The same assessment is used regardless of which College you have applied to.
 The English Literature Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
-When applying, it is important to be aware of the registration and assessment dates:

-- All English Literature applicants applying in 2019 must be registered to take the English Admissions Assessment by 18:00 UK time on 15 October 2019.
-See how to be registered.
+- All applicants applying in 2020 for courses that require a pre-interview Admissions Assessment must be registered to take the assessment by 18:00 UK time on 15 October 2020 - How to get registered.